Guide to Common Law Damages Claims for Personal Injury

 How are common law damages awarded?

-If your claim proceeds to court and there is a trial, the court decides if you have a winning case and awards common law damages.
-The court considers witness testimony, expert assessments, and reports when assessing personal injury claims.
+If a case proceeds to trial, the court decides if you have a valid case and awards common law damages.
+They consider witness testimony, expert assessments, and reports when assessing personal injury claims.

-In this situation, the injured person must prove the defendant’s negligence and that they suffered a loss.
-Your injury litigation lawyer would prepare particulars of damage, outlining the amount you claim and its basis.
-This would not be the amount you are awarded but your best-case scenario.
+In this situation, the injured person must prove the defendant’s negligence and that they suffered an economic loss.
+A litigation lawyer can prepare particulars of damage, outlining the claimable amount and its basis.

 What is Statutory Law?